georgercarder/compression/README.md

     -- efficiently pack/unpack arrays of various types

-this repo started with the statment:
+this repo started with the statement:

 `compress the shit out of a bytes array. in this case "shit" is "zeros".`